dimitris2ks/Computer-Arch-Lab-3/README.md

   Runtime Dynamic = 2.96053 W
 ```

 Right away, we can see the vast difference in power consumption.
-After just a little investigation, it is clear to see that, if we had a way to completely shut the systen down after the completion of a task, the Xeon model would be more energy efficient.
+After just a little investigation, it is clear to see that, if we had a way to completely shut the system down after the completion of a task, the Xeon model would be more energy efficient.
 However, the massive discrepancy in energy consumption is still present, and even larger, when it comes to static power.
 This means that, even if the total needed energy for a task is comparable for both of the models, the energy that is wasted while the system waits for another operation to be assigned outweighs the former benefits.

 ## Part 2: Combining McPAT and GEM5